MicroEJ/docs/SDK6UserGuide/selectKernel.rst

     }

-The dependency must use the module notation (``"group:name:version"``), where the group and name match with the ones declared in the Kernel project.
+The dependency must use the module notation (``"group:name:version"``), where the group and name match with the ones declared in the Kernel project (the version is ignored).
 The group is defined in the ``build.gradle.kts`` file of the ``my-kernel`` project by the ``group`` property.
 To find the name of the Kernel project, you can execute the ``projects`` task on the multi-project to display all its subprojects, for example::